mriopedre/FE_from_reweighting/README.md

 Python code to calculate free energy from reweighting a metadynamics trajectory.
 Complementary method to plumed sum_hills, usefull sometimes - error analysis, complex CVs, PBMetaD, checking convergence...
 Example of reweight trajectory from plumed in plumed_reweight.dat

+To produce the example file run plumed driver to print the bias and the value of any CV of interest in a file.
+The example plumed file is provided as plumed_reweight.dat.
+The command to execute it in plumed as follows:
+	plumed driver --mf_xtc md.xtc --plumed plumed_reweight.dat --kt 2.57

 ```python
 #Example usage